 Arrival & Departure:

-Check in begins at 3:30pm (no earlier) in the gym on arrival day (Sunday for most camps, Friday for Pathfinders 1, Sunday for Pathfinders 2).
-On the last day of camp, please arrive between 9 and 10am for departure (Sunday for Pathfinders 1, Tuesday for Pathfinders 2), to sign sign your child out.
-There is a short closing rally at 10am on closing day.
+Check in begins at 3:30 pm in the gym on arrival day on Sunday.
+On the last day of camp, please arrive between 12:30pm and 1pm for departure, to sign sign your child out.
+There is a short closing rally at 1:30 pm on closing day.
+The last day of camp is Friday.
+(Pathfinders is slightly different: arrive for pick up at 9am and rally at 9:30am on Sunday.)
 This is a time for you to hear and see what your child has been learning and doing at camp.
 We will also show an end-of-week slideshow and video, so you will get a sneak-peak into your camper’s experience.

 Swimming at PLCBC:

 We take the waterfront very seriously.
 Every camper takes a swim test on the first day of camp.
 (Except Pathfinders, who go in the lake, but not for open swimming.)
 Cabin groups test together.
 Each camper swims out and across the deep end and then treads water for 2 minutes.
 Four lifeguards are in the water with the groups while the waterfront director watches from the raft.
-If a camper cannot swim the entire distance or complete the treading, they are allowed to swim in the deep end while wearing a life jacket and with a staff member.
+If a camper cannot swim the entire distance or complete the treading, they are allowed to swim in the deep end while wearing a life jacket.

 Each week there is a Registered Nurse on site at Portage Lake.
 At registration, parents must must turn in all prescription medications to the nurse.
 There is no need to bring any over-the-counter medications (Tylenol, Advil, Benadryl, etc.), the nurses station is well stocked to meet any aliments your camper may have.
 Emergency rescue medication like inhalers or Epi-pens may be kept with the camper, but all other medicine (prescription or non) must be checked in with the nurse.